hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 We had the hut all for us alone and really enjoyed the thermally heated water in the shower even though it smelled a bit like sulfur of course.
 A perfect ending for our trip.

-# Tag 24: Keflavík → Hamburg
+# Day 24: Keflavík → Hamburg
 {{< smallDate "2018-08-10" >}}

 Well, at 4:15 our alarm clock rang after ca. five hours of sleep and we went straight for the breakfast and the shuttle service which brought us back to the airport.